Effective as of 15 October 2020

 (b) The buyer must arrange for collection of a purchased lot within seven days of the date of the auction.
 After the auction, we will transfer all lots to offsite fine art storage facilities.
 Details will be included in the buyer information packs sent to buyers after the auction.
 Purchased lots are at the buyer’s risk, including the responsibility for insurance, from (i) the date of collection or (ii) seven days after the auction, whichever is the earlier.
 Until risk passes, Phillips will compensate the buyer for any loss or damage to a purchased lot up to a maximum of the Purchase Price paid, subject to our usual exclusions for loss or damage to property.

 (c) As a courtesy to clients, Phillips will, without charge, wrap purchased lots for hand carry only.
 We do not provide packing, handling, insurance or shipping services.
 We will coordinate with shipping agents instructed by the buyer, whether or not recommended by Phillips, in order to facilitate the packing, handling, insurance and shipping of property bought at Phillips.
 Any such instruction is entirely at the buyer’s risk and responsibility, and we will not be liable for acts or omissions of third party packers or shippers.
+Property is collected by the buyer at the point it is released by Phillips in the sale location to the buyer or to a third-party shipper acting for the buyer.
+The buyer is responsible for paying any import duties and local taxes payable to import the Property to its final destination.

 (d) Phillips will require presentation of government-issued identification prior to release of a lot to the buyer or the buyer’s authorized representative.